Even with admissions rates dropping to all time lows in the college admissions landscape…

 It’s a thrill every year for us as we witness our students, one by one, get accepted to the university they’ve always dreamed of attending.
 Princeton.
 Stanford.
 MIT.
 Harvard.
 UChicago.

-But what we remind all of my students is that we didn’t get to this position without hard work, and most importantly, spending significant time on the application.
+But what we remind all of my students is that we didn’t get to this position without hard work, and most importantly, spending significant time on the application and on knowing the college admissions landscape.

 Most students tend to neglect the importance of putting together a well thought out application, which is our focus from day one as soon as the student signs up with us.